wdevore/Ranger-32Blit/README.md

 # Ranger-32Blit

 # Building
-If you want to build a version for the device then specify a toolchain, which in this case is **32blit.toolchain**.
+If you want to build a version for the device then specify a toolchain, which in this case is **32blit.toolchain**, make sure you remove any cached build files first.
+See cleaning section.

 ```
 > cmake . -D32BLIT_PATH="../../32blit-beta" -DCMAKE_TOOLCHAIN_FILE="../../32blit-beta/32blit.toolchain"
 ```